Evaluating Regular Path Queries on Compressed Adjacency Matrices: Transitive Closure

-Note that this iteration does not make the path lengths grow exponentially for the transitive closure, but linearly.
+Note that, unlike the standard algorithm \cite{Furman70}, this iteration does not make the path lengths grow exponentially for the transitive closure, but linearly.
 Therefore, we could need up to $v$ iterations to compute the closure.
-In practice, the closure is reached much sooner and the operations are significantly faster, leading to a much better solution.
+In practice, the closure is reached much sooner and the operations are significantly faster, leading to a solution that is much faster than our new transitive closure algorithm.

 When both row and column are restricted, we only want a cell of the transitive closure.
 We then choose the row/column with fewer elements in $A$ and run a row-restricted or column-restricted closure, whichever is emptier.
 At each step, we check if the desired cell is full, stopping immediately if so.